rahul23-s/Rock-Paper-Scissor-/README.md

 # Rock-Paper-Scissor-
-A Rock Paper Scissor Game programmed in Python.
+A Rock Paper Scissor Game (Text-Based) programmed in Python.

 This program asks for your choice i.e. Rock(r) , Paper (p) or Scissor (s).
 And Computer plays against you and it also chooses its option.